 Matrceta — Tibetan-preserved hymns and praises by Matrceta, one of the major Indian Buddhist devotional poets.
 (8)

-Nagarjuna — Tibetan-preserved works attributed to Nagarjuna, including Madhyamaka treatises, praises, letters, and ritual texts.
-(41)
+Nagarjuna — Tibetan-preserved works attributed to Nagarjuna, including Madhyamaka treatises, praises, letters, aspiration prayers, and ritual texts.
+(42)

-Narrative, Jataka, and Exempla — Tibetan-preserved Buddhist narrative literature, Jataka praise, parables, and exemplary stories.
-(6)
+Narrative, Jataka, and Exempla — Tibetan-preserved Buddhist narrative literature, Jataka praise, parables, and exemplary stories, now including the independently translated D4341, D4343, and D4344 attainment narratives with their Tibetan sources.
+(9)

 Praise and Devotion — Tibetan-preserved Buddhist hymns, praises, recollections, invitations, and devotional verse.
 (33)